a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/kubernetes/what the fuck is k8s.md

 job of k8s to manage the container that they should run and healthy their scalability

-as far as my knowledge is k8s ka use sirf containerized applications ko he manage krne ke liye hota hai
+as far as my knowledge is k8s ka use sirf containerized applications ko he manage krne ke liye hota hai k8s work is simple to keep monitoring that k8s pod keep running and stay healthy

 # first what is a container